cswartzvi/hamilton/docs/reference/dataflows/inspect.rst

 =======================
 inspect()
 =======================
-Use this to get cursory information about a Hamilton module.
+Use this to get cursory information about a Apache Hamilton module.

 .. autoclass:: hamilton.dataflows.InspectResult